Rugby-France's Ntamack out of World Cup due to injury - L'Equipe | Sports-Games

 Rugby-France's Ntamack out of World Cup due to injury - L'Equipe

-French flyhalf Romain Ntamack has been ruled out of next month's World Cup after suffering a knee injury, reported L'Equipe newspaper and other French media.
-Ntamack is due to undergo a knee scan on Monday after limping off the field in Saturday's warm-up test against Scotland.
+French flyhalf Romain Ntamack has been ruled out of next month's World Cup after suffering a knee injury, L'Equipe and other French media reported on Monday.
+Ntamack was scheduled to undergo a knee scan on Monday after limping off the field in Saturday's warm-up test against Scotland.

+French flyhalf Romain Ntamack has been ruled out of next month's World Cup after suffering a knee injury, L'Equipe and other French media reported on Monday.

+Ntamack was scheduled to undergo a knee scan on Monday after limping off the field in Saturday's warm-up test against Scotland.
+"I'll be back," Ntamack posted on social media site X, formerly known as Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)